-(2) This column reflects the aggregate grant date fair value of stock awards granted to each non-employee director in 2022.
-The grant date fair value of stock awards granted to each non-employee director in 2022 was \$77.67 per share, based on the fair market value of our Common Stock on the date of grant.
+(2) This column reflects the aggregate grant date fair value of stock awards granted to each non-employee director in 2023.
+The grant date fair value of stock awards granted to each non-employee director in 2023 was \$81.08 per share, based on the fair market value of our Common Stock on the date of grant.

-(3) This column reflects the aggregate grant date fair value of stock option awards granted to each non-employee director in 2022.
+(3) This column reflects the aggregate grant date fair value of stock option awards granted to each non-employee director in 2023.
 The key terms of such stock options are as follows: (i) the exercise price is equal to the closing price of our Common Stock on the date of grant; (ii) the term is eight years; and (iii) they vest in equal annual installments over three years.

-The grant date fair value of stock options granted to each non-employee director in 2022 was \$14.41 per option.
+The grant date fair value of stock options granted to each non-employee director in 2023 was \$15.60 per option.
 The estimated value of options is calculated using the Black-Scholes-Merton option pricing model (the "Black-Scholes model").
-For a description of the assumptions used to calculate the amounts shown in this column, see Note 8 ("Capital Stock and Stock-Based Compensation Plans") to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2022.
+For a description of the assumptions used to calculate the amounts shown in this column, see Note 8 ("Capital Stock and Stock-Based Compensation Plans") to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2023.

-The aggregate number of stock options outstanding for each non-employee director as of December 31, 2022 was as follows: Mr. Bilbrey-27,090; Mr. Cahill-27,090; Ms. Edwards-14,363; Dr. Harris-23,521; Ms. Hund-Mejean-10,195; Ms. Nelson-6,131; Ms. Norrington-27,090; Mr. Polk-27,090; and Mr. Sadove-27,090.
+The aggregate number of stock options outstanding for each non-employee director as of December 31, 2023 was as follows: Mr. Bilbrey-24,271; Mr. Cahill-17,942; Mr. Cahillane- 2,644; Ms. Edwards-17,247; Dr. Harris-20,702; Ms. Hund-Mejean-13,079; Ms. Nelson-9,015; Ms. Norrington-17,942; Mr. Polk-0; and Mr. Sadove-17,942.

-- (4) The amounts shown consist of (i) the value of Company-paid life insurance premiums and (ii) matching charitable donations contributed by Colgate in the director's name pursuant to the Charitable Matching Gifts Program, which is available to all directors and to U.S. employees who are actively employed on a full-time basis.
+(4) The amounts shown consist of (i) the value of Company-paid life insurance premiums and (ii) matching charitable donations contributed by Colgate in the director's name pursuant to the Charitable Matching Gifts Program, which is available to all directors and to U.S. employees who are actively employed on a full-time basis.
 Under the Charitable Matching Gifts Program, we match an individual's contributions of up to \$8,000 per year that are made to eligible institutions on a 1:1 basis.
-We do not match certain gifts, such as contributions to organizations that are not tax-exempt, dues to alumni or similar groups, tuition payments, contributions to school funds or associations that are not used exclusively to support educational purposes of the institution and any gift for which the donor receives a substantial benefit. - (5) Mr. Bilbrey and Ms. Norrington each elected to defer the cash retainer they earned in 2022 and Mr. Bilbrey, Dr. Harris and Mses.
-Hund-Mejean, Nelson and Norrington each elected to defer the share grant they earned in 2022 pursuant to the procedure described above. - (6) Ms. Edwards elected to receive 25% of her annual share grant in cash in 2022 to satisfy tax obligations pursuant to the procedure described above.
+We do not match certain gifts, such as contributions to organizations that are not tax-exempt, dues to alumni or similar groups, tuition payments, contributions to school funds or associations that are not used exclusively to support educational purposes of the institution and any gift for which the donor receives a substantial benefit.

+(5) Messrs.
+Bilbrey, Dr. Harris and Ms. Norrington each elected to defer the cash retainer they earned in 2023 and Ms. Edwards elected to defer 50% of the cash retainer she earned in 2023.
+Mr. Bilbrey, Dr. Harris and Mses.
+Hund-Mejean, Nelson and Norrington each elected to defer the share grant they earned in 2023 pursuant to the procedure described above.
+(6) Mr. Cahillane became a director effective February 1, 2023.
+Therefore, his annual retainer, annual share grant and stock option grant were prorated to reflect his service during 2023.